Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

 \subsection{Acknowledgements}

 MH thanks Patrik Ferrari for posing a question a couple years ago which ultimately led to this investigation.
-We thank Adam Jaffe for pointing us to references for characterizations of extremal Gibbs measures and extremality of determinantal point processes, and Ivan Corwin for suggesting we look at upper tail bounds for general initial data.
+We thank Adam Jaffe for pointing us to references for characterizations of extremal Gibbs measures and extremality of determinantal point processes, and Ivan Corwin for helpful suggestions.
+We would also like to thank the anonymous referees for their careful comments, and Xuan Wu for bringing to our attention an issue in the verification of Assumption~\ref{as.corr}(b) for the KPZ line ensemble in an earlier version of this article.

 This material is based upon work partially supported by the National Science Foundation under Grant No.\ 1440140, while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2021 program ``Universality and Integrability in Random Matrix Theory and Interacting Particle Systems.''
 SG is also partially supported by NSF grant DMS-1855688, NSF CAREER Award DMS-1945172 and a Sloan Research Fellowship.
+MH is also partially supported by NSF grant DMS-1937254.